Very Fine People Now Available in Print and eBook

 When you tell a writer what their writing means to you, you're showing up.

-When I started writing there was this a stray dream about being a traditionally published writer—but it seemed as likely as me becoming an astronaut.
+When I started writing there was this stray dream about being a traditionally published writer—but it seemed as likely as me becoming an astronaut.
 It's still extraordinary to think that it happened almost 5 years ago (publishing a book, that is; I am still not an astronaut).
-I am now starting to look at the climbing paid membership of The Reframe and the support you've given me and it makes me start to think, for the first time, that someday, if it keeps climbing, I might someday become a writer full-time—something that may have been a stray dream, but as likely as becoming a ninja master.
+I am now starting to look at the climbing paid membership of The Reframe and the support you've given me and it makes me start to think, for the first time, that someday, if it keeps climbing, I might become a writer full-time—something that may have been a stray dream, but as likely as becoming a ninja master.

 It's still a dream.
 But I'll be polishing my throwing stars, all the same ... because who knows?